AVNS-REHAN-SANDEEP/gvc-3d-sorting-visualizer/README.md

 # GVC-3d-sorting-visualizer
 (GRAPHICS AND VISUAL COMPUTING).

 Visualizing sorting algorithms as animated 3D blocks using Python scripting in Blender.
 Demonstrates GVC concepts: modeling pipeline, transformations, projections, lighting, shading, animation, and rendering.

+- Developed as an individual project for the Graphics and Visual Computing (GVC) course.

+- Thanks to the course instructors for introducing the underlying computer graphics concepts used in this project.

 # 3D Sorting Visualization in Blender (Bubble Sort) – GVC Project